rails/rails/guides/source/7_1_release_notes.md

 ### Generate Dockerfiles for new Rails applications

-[Default Docker support](https://github.com/rails/rails/pull/46762) to new rails applications.
+[Default Docker support](https://github.com/rails/rails/pull/46762) to new Rails applications.
 When generating a new application, Rails will now include Docker-related files in the application.

 These files serve as a foundational setup for deploying your Rails application in a